Asliddinbek1229/simple-wikipediabot/README.md

 # simple-wikipediabot
-Here is a simple code for a simple wikipedia bot.
+This repository provides simple code for a simple wikipedia bot.
 My first job.